Service Credit System

 Pre-Grammar/Lower-Grammar Science Exploration

-Dialectic Humanities:The Great Conversation: Middle Ages with Composition: Lost Tools of Writing I
+Dialectic Humanities:The Great Conversation: Modern Times with Composition: Lost Tools of Writing I

-Rhetoric Humanities: The Great Conversation: Middle Ages with History: Christendom
+Rhetoric Humanities: The Great Conversation: Modern Times with History: Modern Times

 Historian (1): The Historian is responsible for documenting the academic year through photographs and videos.
 The photographs and videos may be used during the learning symposiums, group website, group Facebook page, and for a yearbook.
 The Historian will also create a basic yearbook through a website, possibly Shutterfly.
 The Historian will review options on an annual basis to determine the most cost-effective method for compiling/printing the yearbook.
 Additionally, the historian will capture individual images of each student and compile a “bio” for each student for inclusion in the yearbook.
 The Historian will use their personal camera or phone for these purposes.
 The yearbook should be ordered within one week after the Final Symposium and will be distributed at a Summer Yearbook Signing Party.